-One vacancy is a permanent appointment and one is a two year fixed-term role (with an option for UR to offer an extension should the business need exist at the end of the period).
-The starting base salary will be in the range of £37,378 - £46,723 p.a.
+One vacancy is a two year fixed term role and one vacancy is a one year fixed-term role to cover maternity leave (with an option for UR to offer an extension should the business need exist at the end of the period).
+The starting base salary will be in the range of $\pounds 37,378 - \pounds 46,723$ p.a.
 The successful applicant will normally be offered the first point on the salary scale.
 You will be paid monthly in arrears via Bankers Automated Clearing Service (BACS).